hegworks/tanim/docs/integration-reference.md

 > [!NOTE]
 > CMake support is on the way.
 Until then, please follow the steps to manually integrate Tanim into your project.

-Clone, download zip, or download the latest release.

 ### Prerequisites

 Minimum C++17.